 Important Dates for the Gascoynd family

 This web page shows only a small excerpt of our Gascoynd research.
-Another 191 words (14 lines of text) covering the years 1350, 1419, 1404, 1458, 1381, 1535, 1577, 1537, 1602, 1558, 1610, 1644, 1637, 1596, 1686, 1623, 1698, 1659, 1718, 1662, 1723, 1614 and 1687 are included under the topic Early Gascoynd History in all our PDF Extended History products and printed products wherever possible.
+Another 96 words (7 lines of text) covering the years 1350, 1419, 1404, 1458, 1381, 1535, 1577, 1537, 1602, 1558, 1610, 1644, 1637, 1596, 1686, 1623, 1698, 1659, 1718, 1662, 1723, 1614 and 1687 are included under the topic Early Gascoynd History in all our PDF Extended History products and printed products wherever possible.

 Gascoynd Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Gascoigne, Gascoyne, Gascoine, Gascoin, Gaskoyne and others.

 Early Notables of the Gascoynd family (pre 1700)

-1535-1577), an English poet, soldier and unsuccessful courtier; John Gascoigne...
-Another 78 words (6 lines of text) are included under the topic Early Gascoynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Gascoynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gascoynd family to Ireland

-Some of the Gascoynd family moved to Ireland, but this topic is not covered in this excerpt.Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Gascoynd family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gascoynd family